victorlaiyeeteng/tp/docs/UserGuide.md

 - Missing or invalid arguments :
   `Invalid command...`

-- INDEX is greater than the number of friends :
+- INDEX is greater than the number of plans :
   `The plan index provided is bigger than your number of plans.`

 #### Disclaimer: